LastLeaf/fw.mpa/README.md

 * `fw.i18n.n([[str0], str1], [strN], n, ...)` Translate `str` for different forms with number `n`.
 * `fw.uuid()` Generate an UUID.
 * `fw.host` (Read-Only) The host of this page.
 Equals to `location.host`.
+* `fw.language` (Read-Only) The language used for the client.
+It's one of the `app.locale` in configuration, or an empty string.
+* `fw.selectLanguage([prefer])` Select the language used for the client.
+A preferred locale can be given, or the framework will auto-select one.
+This call will trigger a page reload immediately.
 * `fw.debug` (Read-Only) Whether server is in debug mode.
 * `fw.version` (Read-Only) App or website's version.
 It's set in fw.mpa configuration.
 * `fw.timeout` (Read-Only) The server timeout.
 It's set in fw.mpa configuration.